< Previous standard ^ Up a level ^ Next standard >

 It is currently at 1st Committee Draft stage.

-The standard is due to be published in 2024.
+The standard is due to be published in 2024: a 9-month extension has been agreed to address substantive comments on the 1st CD.

 The currently-adopted definition of ‘big data’ in the draft standard does not (in my personal, rather jaundiced and cynical opinion) reflect its widespread use in the IT industry at present, mostly because of the vagueness of ‘extensive’ which is essentially synonymous with, and adds little clarity to, plain ‘big’.